 It was hard to imagine anyone getting across this way because the water level was so high while we were there that it would be impossible to do without swimming.

-We just waited for our turn on the wagon and stayed dry, the views of the water kept us busy until it was time, so nobody was complaining.
+We waited for our turn on the wagon and stayed dry.
+The stunning views of the water kept us entertained in the meantime.

 Can You Climb the Tower of the Cana Island Lighthouse?